ke-zhang-rd/krystal/docs/source/cython.rst

 If you are thinking whether you need cython, in most case, you don't need it, there are several case that cython might be a really good option.

-  * You really care about running time instead of engineering time.
+  * You care more about running time instead of engineering time.
   * You have conclude that your engineering logic no matter the language you use do works, optimization is next step.